Giwada/Udacity-AIND/AIND-1-1-Sudoku-master/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: We can use constraint satisfaction to focus on selecting the naked twins .
+A: Constraint propagation is able to be used for solving the naked twins problem by picking up the box and eliminate the possibility step by step.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: It is simple to solve the diagonal sudoku problem, just adding new constraint, diagonal unit.

 ### Install